Pursuing Purpose After Retirement

 As one of the major life events, retiring from a lifelong profession is both a celebration of accomplishment and also a transition.
 Many mixed emotions and questions can come up now that there’s no longer a pursuit of career goals.
 For many, their identity and a sense of purpose can come into question.

 Defining your unique purpose after retirement—which may or may not be the same as during your career—can help you stay grounded in your identity and can also help soften any experience of loss.
 While retirement may be closing one chapter, it offers the opportunity to start new ones or devote more time to an existing one.
 Your career likely required the bulk of your energy, but retirement gives you a chance to use that energy for new goals, experiences, and experiments.
 Sit down with a journal and try these writing prompts to help you reflect on what you want your retirement to look like.
 You might be surprised at the possibilities that come up.
+Aside from these, you can also check out sites such as winrightlaw.com to know what other things you should prepare for retirement.

 Define what drives you